jkauflin/JohnBot/README.md

 * **Natural Language Processing (NLP)** - capturing and interpreting language sentences
 * **Localization** - understand the physical world around the robot (position, navigation, dead reconing, etc.)

-Most of the things in these areas are well beyond me, but it was fun to explore, learn, and get some functions working.
+Most of the things in these areas are well beyond me, but it was fun to explore, learn, and get some basic
+functions working.
 I played with the Android TTS parameters to get a flat, inflectionless voice that sounded like what I thought a robot would sound like (instead of a more human voice).
 The speech recognition was extremely difficult especially when trying to avoid the startup beep.
 I went through many web articles